DSharpPlus/DSharpPlus/docs/articles/beyond_basics/builders/ChannelBuilder.md

     .ModifyAsync(ctx.Channel);
 ```

-OR u can modify the guild by using an action
+OR u can modify the channel by using an action

 ```cs
 await channel.ModifyAsync(x =>